- Code DEMO2001

 - Course subject Demography

-- Areas of interest Geography, Sociology, Economics, Demography, Epidemiology
+- Areas of interest Geography, Population Studies, Sociology, Demography, Sustainable Development

 This course introduces key population issues in Australia, other developed countries and less developed countries.
 It covers a range of topics including the relationships between population size and available resources; social, biological and economic influences on population growth rates; fertility decline and population ageing; and, population distribution and migration.
 Students are introduced to the main theories used to understand population and societal change.